nuxt/website-v2/content/en/examples/hello-world.md

 <example-intro></example-intro>

-`pages/index.vue` and `pages/about.vue` - Show how Nuxt server renders the page on first load or on hard refresh and renders the page on client side when navigating using the `<NuxtLink>` component.
+`pages/index.vue` and `pages/about.vue` show how Nuxt server renders the page on first load or on hard refresh and renders the page on client side when navigating using the `<NuxtLink>` component.

 <base-alert type="next">